 Make yourself visible to other hunters

 Always make sure other hunters in your area are aware of your presence in order to create a safe environment for everyone.
 This includes wearing visible clothing or hunting vests and hats that are bright orange or red.
 Make sure to also raise your voice when other hunters are in the area and whistle or make other noises when you’re walking through hunting areas.
-If you have a dog with you, make sure it is visible as well.
+If you having a trained dog with you, make sure it is visible as well.

 Putting these simple practices into place will increase your, and others, safety when you are out in the fields.
 It can be as simple as carrying a few essentials and making yourself visible to other hunters.